Connect with others who understand.

 4. Sticking to Your Maintenance Therapy Is Vital

 People with multiple myeloma are living longer than ever, but to get the best results, you need to stick to your maintenance therapy.
-According to an article published in the Journal of Oncology Navigation and Survivorship, some 30 percent of people with multiple myeloma don’t adhere to their maintenance plan, which increases the risk of recurrence.
+Unfortunately, research shows around 30 percent of people with multiple myeloma don’t stick to their maintenance plan, raising their risk of recurrence.

 5. Your Oncologist Will Discuss Side Effects With You

-Although all medications have a risk of side effects, maintenance therapy for multiple myeloma has evolved, moving away from drugs that are more difficult to tolerate because of harsh side effects.
+All medications have a risk of side effects.
+Fortunately, maintenance therapy for multiple myeloma has improved to include drugs that are easier to tolerate.

 During follow-up visits, your doctor will monitor you for side effects, and you should tell your health care team if you’ve experienced any unwanted reactions.
 Be sure to discuss potential side effects with your doctor when planning your maintenance therapy.